35 Hearty and Healthy Paleo Butternut Squash Recipes

 These pretty little persimmon cups are quite quick and easy to make, but are so impressive that they would be great to serve at a dinner party.
 The persimmon fruit is sweet, hence the reason why you don’t need any additional sweetener, and when stuffed with the squash puree and spices, you have a light and delicious paleo dessert which would be perfect after a big meal.

-Ingredients: brussels sprouts, shallot, garlic, blackforest uncured bacon, butternut squash, olive oil, coarse sea salt, black pepper, thyme.
+Ingredients: brussels sprouts, butternut squash, bacon, garlic, maple syrup, dijon mustard, olive oil, smoked paprika, sea salt, black pepper.

 Were you brought up on bitter, overcooked sprouts?
 I know I was!
-But I was delighted to find this recipe where the sprouts are fried along with bacon and take on a much sweeter flavor.
-This paleo recipe makes a great side to serve any time, but particularly for celebration dinners alongside roast turkey, and gone are the days of bitter sprouts!
+But I was delighted to find this recipe which makes a great side to serve any time, but particularly for celebration dinners alongside roast turkey, and gone are the days of bitter sprouts!

 – Autoimmune Wellness